TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

 ### allow_partials
 - Indicates that this model can be executed for partial (incomplete) data intervals.
-Setting this to `true` means that the model may process a segment of input data that is missing some of the data points.
+By default, each model processes only complete intervals to prevent common mistakes caused by partial data.
+The size of the interval is determined by the model's [interval_unit](#interval_unit).
+Setting `allow_partials` to `true` overrides this behavior, indicating that the model may process a segment of input data that is missing some of the data points.
 Please note that setting this attribute to `true` results in the disregard of the [cron](#cron) attribute.

 ## Incremental Model Properties